Otavie/weather-app/README.md

 ## Credits

-This app was developed by [Otavie Okuoyo](https://github.com/Otavie) and is under no licensed.
+This app was developed by [Otavie Okuoyo](https://github.com/Otavie) and is under no license.
 The weather information is provided by the OpenWeatherMap API.

 ## Duration of Project